Calais Jungle: Fires rage in migrant camp

 The shelter had housed a group of Syrians, the activists said, explaining it had taken four days for volunteers to build.

-Authorities had by Tuesday night sent more than 4,000 refugees off to other parts of France to begin the process of resettlement.
+Authorities had by Tuesday night sent more than 5,000 migrants off to other parts of France to begin the process of resettlement.

 There are believed to have been up to 10,000 migrants in the camp before the process began Monday.